:

 This is a three year campaign aiming to support a more balanced and sustainable visitor economy by focusing on getting visitors to experience Edinburgh in a mindful and sustainable way.

-A Stay Different microsite goes live on Wednesday, 28th June 2025: www.edinburgh.org/staydifferent
+A Stay Different microsite went live on Wednesday, 28th June 2025: www.edinburgh.org/staydifferent

 USA tariffs guidance